NarodGaming/Ryzen-Mobile-DSDT-Collection/README.md

 **Carefully and thoroughly read this README before proceeding**, anything and everything that **happens to you** OR **your laptop is NOT my responsibility**.
 Continue at your own risk. **Do NOT** use a DSDT from other laptop models or even the same model with a different BIOS.
 If you do so, you will more than likely get a BSOD saying "ACPI error".
 This can be easily fixed by booting straight into Windows from the BIOS boot menu to avoid clover and from there you will need to delete the dsdt.aml.

 Some DSDTs will have no BIOS number because I don't know the BIOS version for it.
 If I get those BIOS version numbers, I'll update it as soon as possible.

+If you need to find a BIOS installer, you can either find it on your laptop manafacturers website, or use [**this repository**](https://github.com/NarodGaming/Ryzen-Mobile-BIOS-Collection)

 ### What is a DSDT?